 If a mother’s labor is not progressing as it should, an emergency C-section may become a necessity.
 Prolonged labor can cause a host of problems.
 The baby is at an increased risk of oxygen deprivation, sepsis, and intracranial hemorrhage.

 These issues can lead to long-term medical complications for the infant, including outcomes such as developmental delays, cerebral palsy, and seizures.

-Prolonged labor also poses risks to the mother, such as intrauterine infections, postpartum infections, and hemorrhage.
+Prolonged labor also poses risks to the mother, such as intrauterine infections, postpartum infections, and bleeding.

 Abnormal Birth Position

 Babies in a breech position or another malpresentation can, at times, require an emergency C-section.

 Typically, a baby is born head-first.
 However, if the baby is in an unusual position, the progress toward a traditional delivery can become obstructed, leading to prolonged labor and related complications.

 In some cases, the shoulder may become stuck in the birth canal after the baby’s head is delivered.
 This is called shoulder dystocia and is considered to be an obstetric emergency.